hicommonwealth/edgeware-lockdrop/README.md

 ```
 truffle test
 ```
-To use the script `/scripts/lockdrop.js`, ensure you have a local Ethereum connection
+To use the script `/scripts/lockdrop.js`:
 ```
 node ./scripts/lockdrop.js
 ```